How to Organize 1,000+ ChatGPT Chats (2026 Guide)

 How do I find an old ChatGPT conversation?

-Is the ChatGPT Pro Tools Chat Manager free?
+Is the ChatGPT Pro Tools Chat Workspace free?

 Does AI tagging send my chats to a server?